bdionne/bitstore/Readme.md

 Bitcask is easy to build, just type make in the top level.
 You can modify the rebar.config to use git for a dependency bitcask needs (ebloom) if you don't have hg installed

-The changes to the couchdb config file that are needed are [here](http://github.com/bdionne/bitstore/blob/bitcask/config/couch.ini) and can be added to local_dev.ini in couchdb/etc/couchdb.
-The two daemons, indexer and bitstore each have their own make
+The changes to the couchdb config file that are needed are [here](http://github.com/bdionne/bitstore/blob/config/couch.ini) and can be added to local_dev.ini in couchdb/etc/couchdb.
+Bitstore now has a single top level make that builds both the indexer and ontylog, compiling the erlang into the ebin directory.
+The -I include option in the Makefile needs to specify the location of couchdb's header.

-    cd ~/emacs/bitstore/src/ontylog
-    ... make
-    cd ../search
-    ... make

-a copy of ~/emacs/bitstore/src/couchdb/couch_httpd\_bitstore.erl should be placed in ~/emacs/couchch/src/couchdb and an entry added to ~/emacs/couchdb/src/couchdb/Makefile.am.
+A copy of ~/emacs/bitstore/src/couchdb/couch_httpd\_bitstore.erl should be placed in ~/emacs/couchch/src/couchdb and an entry added to ~/emacs/couchdb/src/couchdb/Makefile.am.
 This has already been done if you checkout the couchdb branch mentioned above.

 The hardest part is starting couch correctly with all the needed paths.

     cd ~/emacs/couchdb

-    ERL_FLAGS="-sname couch@localhost +P 100000 -pa ../bitstore/src/search -pa ../bitstore/src/ontylog -pa ../bitcask/ebin -pa ../bitcask/deps/ebloom/ebin -mnesia dir \'"tmp/foo"\'" ./utils/run -i
+    ERL_FLAGS="-sname couch@localhost -pa ../bitstore/ebin -pa ../bitcask/ebin -pa ../bitcask/deps/ebloom/ebin ./utils/run -i

 Notice the command use relative paths to pick up files from the bitstore project.
-Mnesia is only required for the ontylog piece.
-If you're just interested in FTI you can ignore it

 ### Opinion